jscherff/cmdbc/README.md

 * **`NewSNPath`** is the path below the server URL for obtaining a new, unique serial number for assignment to devices that support serial number configuration.
 * **`AuditPath`** is the path below the server URL for submitting device configuration changes discovered during an audit.

+##### Path Settings
-**Path Settings** --- directories where logs, state files, and reports will be written.
+Directories where logs, state files, and reports will be written.
 ```json
 "Paths": {
     "LogDir": "log",